 Kinase inhibition is a proven approach to fighting cancer, and for nearly two decades, has addressed an increasing number of oncology indications.
+Kinases are enzymes that regulate the biological activity of proteins.
+Mutated kinases can result in deregulated activity that results in cancerous cell proliferation.
 Currently approved drugs that inhibit the activity of mutated oncogenic kinases (kinase inhibitors) have demonstrated significant clinical benefit to hundreds of thousands of cancer patients globally.
 The worldwide sales of small molecule kinase inhibitors in oncology were reported to be \$23 billion in 2019 and are estimated to grow to more than \$50 billion in 2024.
 However, because of the limitations of currently approved drugs, it is estimated that only 10% of all patients with advanced or metastatic cancer today are eligible for these treatments.
 This low penetration of targeted therapies demonstrates a substantial unmet patient need and market opportunity.

 Of the 10% of all patients with advanced or metastatic cancer eligible for targeted therapeutics, where a defined genomic driver is matched with a currently approved targeted therapy, only up to 50% (5% of all patients) will respond to the therapy (the responders), while the remainder gain no clinical benefit due to intrinsic resistance (the non-responders).
-Furthermore, among the responders, the majority (conservatively estimated at 50% to 80%) will eventually develop acquired resistance, lose their beneficial response to the therapy and experience disease progression despite continued treatment with the targeted therapy.
+Furthermore, among the responders, the majority

+(conservatively estimated at 50% to 80%) will eventually develop acquired resistance, lose their beneficial response to the therapy and experience disease progression despite continued treatment with the targeted therapy.
 Therefore, it is estimated that only 2% to 3% of current patients with advanced or metastatic cancer will have durable responses to currently available targeted therapeutics.

+RAF kinases are a family of proteins that are involved in growth signaling, and include ARAF, BRAF and CRAF.
+BRAF mutations, which increase signaling, are divided into three classes: mutations where BRAF signals as a monomer (Class I), as a dimer of BRAF molecules (Class II) and as a dimer of BRAF and CRAF molecules (Class II).
 BRAF mutations occur in approximately 6% of all human cancers but there are only three BRAF-targeted kinase inhibitor drugs approved by the FDA for use in Class I BRAF mutation driven cancers.
 Further, no targeted therapies have been approved for Class II or Class III BRAF mutation-driven cancers.
 Genomic alterations in the FGFR gene family occur in approximately 7% of human cancers.
-Approximately 30% to 35% of patients with urothelial cancers and cholangiocarcinoma whose tumors are driven by FGFR-dependent driver genes will respond to the two currently FDA-approved FGFR-targeting drugs.
+Approximately 30% to 35% of patients with urothelial cancers and cholangiocarcinoma whose tumors are driven by FGFR-dependent driver genes will respond to the two currently FDAapproved FGFR-targeting drugs.
 However, the duration of response (DoR) of such inhibitors is limited due to acquired mutational resistance, which is estimated to occur in the majority of patients.
 Taken together, this represents a substantial opportunity for developing novel and potentially transformative drugs for underserved patient populations with difficult-to-treat, genomically defined cancers.